pi43r/conversations-with-computers/Chapters/04_Co-Intelligence.md

 [^14]: See: @RuDALLE
 [^15]: Together with the artist yang02, So Kanno modified multiple objects that could be remotely controlled from the web.
 See: @Avatars
 [^16]: See: @HumanguidedBurritoBots2019
+[^17]: Everything is an interactive experience by David OReilly from 2017.
+See: @EverythingDLVIDOREILLY